Privacy Policy

 Direct interactions.
 You may give us details such as a name, photograph, email address and other contact details in person, or by filling in forms on our website or by corresponding with us by post, phone, email, social media and/or otherwise.
 This includes personal data provided when you:

-• sign up to the TOTUM Platform or the EduClick ID Verification Service or one of our other services;
+sign up to the TOTUM Platform or one of our other services;

-• Complete PASS verification using GBG IDscan technology to verify your identity and ID document validity.
+Complete TOTUM PASS ID verification using the TOTUM App.
+This systems uses the GBG IDscan technology to verify your identity and ID document validity;

 Third parties and publicly available sources.